jimjag/beanshell2/README.md

 also include the various improvements that were folded into the Beanshell2 project.
 Basically, the intent is to be the new home of Beanshell (version 2.0).

-There is an ongoing effort to change the licence to [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0) (see also pejobo issue #110), so all contributions will be dual licenced.
-Beanshell 2.0b6 is licensed ALv2, and all patches to Beanshell2 were also approved to be licensed under ALv2, so there should be no issue with that.
+This fork is licensed [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+It is based on Beanshell 2.0b6, which is licensed ALv2, and all patches/contributions to Beanshell2 were also under ALv2.